Soccer-Former FIFA president Blatter calls for Infantino to be suspended

 Swiss authorities said on Thursday that proceedings had been launched against the current FIFA boss by a special prosecutor looking into meetings he had with Swiss Attorney General Michael Lauber.
 Lauber and Infantino have denied wrongdoing.

-"For me, the situation is clear, that the FIFA ethics committee has to open a case against Mr Infantino and so it has to suspend him," Blatter said in a statement to Reuters.
+"For me, the situation is clear, that the FIFA ethics committee has to open a case against Mr Infantino and so it has to suspend him," Blatter, 84, said in a statement to Reuters.

+FIFA did not immediately reply to a request for comment on Blatter's statement.

 ((brian.homewood@bluewin.ch;))